CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 Figure: CFDHub hardware structure for user access.

+In order to use the computing resources the user must log in to *nodevg-0-3* or *nodevg-0-4* depending on your Research Group.
+The login nodes are distributed as following:

+.. _ResearchGroups:

+- *nodevg-0-3*: To be defined;

+- *nodevg-0-4*: All research groups.

-In order to use the computing resources you will have to log into *nodevg-0-3* or *nodevg-0-4* (depending on your :ref:`Research Group<ResearchGroups>`) to successively use the computational resources. **Please note that nodevg-0-3 is unavailable until further notice and every user should login through nodevg-0-4.**
+**Please note that nodevg-0-3 is unavailable until further notice and every user should login through nodevg-0-4.**

 *Remember:*